10 Simple Ways to Be Fully Present in Your Life

 STASH YOUR TECHNOLOGY.

 One of the benefits of being present lies in how you can deepen your connections with the people around you.
-But, as you’ve likely noticed, most of us are not very good at splitting our attention between the people in our lives and the so-called communication devices on which we’ve become so dependent.
-In fact, according to marriage and family therapist
+But most of us aren't very good at splitting our attention between people and devices.
+In fact, we're not actually able to multitask effectively and can only switch our attention from one task to another, says marriage and family therapist

 “Every time you check your phone, you are missing moments of connection to those around you,” Francis says.
 “Make a rule for no phones at dinner, or turn off your ringer as you enter a party.”
 The virtual world can wait.
 Being present requires your full attention.